Imperial German Army in World War I: Artillery

 In peacetime, the foot artillery comprised 25 regiments with 2 battalions of 4 batteries each, plus 1 battalion formed in 1914, making a total of 51 battalions.
 Twenty-five battalions in 4 batteries of 4 formed the heavy field artillery of the active army corps.
-Eight or nine 21 cm mortar battalions became 16 to 18 battalions with 2 batteries of 4 each as a result of the reorganization.
+Eight or nine 21 cm mortar battalions became 16 to 18 battalions with 2 batteries of 4 each as a result of reorganization.
 Some of these battalions had been combined into regiments.
 The mortar battalions were almost all subordinate to the army corps.
 The heavy siege artillery and garrison artillery consisted of thirteen or fourteen battalions with four batteries of four guns each.

 The coastal artillery consisted of four battalions with four batteries of four guns each.
 Various elements created in the course of the war, supplied with garrison, coastal or naval guns, formed a heavy high-performance artillery.
 As a rule, each active regiment had a reserve regiment of 2 battalions with 4 batteries of 4 guns.
 This number was gradually increased to 9 to 14 batteries for a number of regiments.
 Some of these battalions formed the heavy artillery of the reserve corps; the others were assigned to the garrison and coastal artillery.

+Before the outbreak of war in August 1914, field artillery comprised 642 batteries within the army.
+With the rising dependence of artillery the number of field batteries had risen to approximately 2,900, by 1918.

+At the beginning of the war, the field artillery was organised from the brigade, which was usually under the command of a major general.
+A brigade was further divided into regiments, detachments and batteries.
+There were three batteries in a detachment or battalion and two detachments in a regiment.
+Detachments were numbered using Roman numerals, while batteries had Arabic ones.
+As the war progressed, the number of detachments in new units was reduced to three for each brigade, which were organised into one field artillery regiment.